jy95/docusaurus-json-schema-plugin/testsite/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+Notice: JSON sample files I used are coming from https://json-schema.org/understanding-json-schema/index.html .
+Thanks to them, it provided a good test data set for the viewer / editor.